neilpeterson/talk-terraform-workshop/1-intro-to-terraform/README.md

 ## Next Module

-In the next module, you will create a simple respurce using Terraform.
+In the next module, you will create a simple resource using Terraform.

 Module 2: [Terraform Hello World](../2-hello-world)